Tag Announcement FAQ

 No. Microsoft Tag account owners can continue to manage campaigns and account information within their existing Microsoft Tag account.
 However, the Microsoft Tag service will not be available after August 19, 2015, so you may choose to open a ScanLife account now to have access to more data over time.
 Q. Can I move all of my Microsoft Tag account data and content over to ScanLife?

 To transition Microsoft Tag accounts to the ScanLife platform please send an email to email@example.com.
-A Scanbuy expert will provide you with the current services available.
+A Scanbuy expert will assist you with the transition.
 Q. I don’t have a Microsoft Tag or ScanLife account, but am interested in creating QR Codes for my marketing project.
 How do I open an Account?

 Scanbuy welcomes your interest – please visit www.scanlife.com to learn more.
 If you are an Enterprise and would like to speak with a Scanbuy representative please send an email to firstname.lastname@example.org.